 Ragweed usually grows in rural areas.
 Near the plants, the pollen counts are highest right after dawn.
 The amount of pollen peaks in many urban areas between 10 a.m. and 3 p.m., depending on the weather.
 Rain and morning temperatures below 50 degrees Fahrenheit slow down the release of pollen.

 Ragweed pollen can travel far.
-It has been found in the air 400 miles out to sea and 2 miles up in the atmosphere.
+It has been found in the air 400 miles out to sea and two miles up in the atmosphere.
 But most falls close to its source.

 Turf grasses and other perennial plants easily overgrow ragweed.
-But where streams of water, farming or chemicals upset the soil, like salting roads in the winter, ragweed will grow.
-It is often found along roadsides, river banks, in vacant lots and fields.
-Dormant seeds in the soil for decades may grow when the conditions are right.
+But where streams of water, farming or chemicals upset the soil – like salting roads in the winter – ragweed will grow.
+It is often found along roadsides, riverbanks, in vacant lots and fields.
+Dormant seeds that live in the soil for decades may grow when the conditions are right.

 The job of your immune system is to find foreign substances, like viruses and bacteria, and get rid of them.
 This response normally protects us from harmful diseases.
-People with allergies have sensitive immune systems that react when they come in contact with allergens.
-When you are allergic to ragweed pollen and inhale it from the air, hay fever symptoms show up.
+People with allergies have immune systems that react when they come in contact with allergens.
+When you are allergic to ragweed pollen and inhale it from the air, rhinitis (hay fever) symptoms show up.

 Seventeen types of ragweed grow in North America.
 Ragweed also belongs to a larger family of plants that can spread pollen by wind.
 These plants can also cause symptoms.